El Nueve: Origins and first Romay ownership

+The first studios of the channel were in Castex 3345 in the Buenos Aires neighborhood of Palermo.
+It began broadcasting with comedy programs.
+At that time the channel was owned by the North American American Broadcasting Company.
+It became popular and had several owners as well as incorporating other stations.

 After the fall of the second government of Juan Perón, the military government of Pedro Eugenio Aramburu opened three new television licenses in Buenos Aires for bidding: channels 9, 11 and 13.
 The winner for channel 9, which would bear the callsign LS 83 TV, was Compañía Argentina de Televisión, S.A.
 (CADETE), which began its broadcasts in 1960.
 Canal 9's stock was partially owned by foreign companies, including the United States' NBC.

 In 1963 Alejandro Saúl Romay, who was the owner of Radio Libertad and known as "the czar of TV", became the manager of Canal 9, and in the following years he acquired the stock held by the foreign investors, transforming Canal 9 into the first television network fully funded by Argentine capital.
 Under his leadership, Canal 9 became competitive in the ratings, fighting for first place with Canal 13 and then Canal 11.

+In 1972, the program Almorzando con Mirtha Legrand was broadcast in color experimentally.